Property Transfer and Public Sales

-To do this, GSA helps other federal agencies, Native American Tribes, and state, local, and public organizations acquire these items.
+To do this, GSA helps other federal agencies, and state, local, and public organizations acquire these items.
 Property acquired from another federal agency does not require payment beyond shipping and transportation costs in most cases.
 If this personal property is not acquired by a state or public organization, the general public can buy it from GSA (see below).

 The Federal Surplus Personal Property Sales Program offers items that the federal government no longer needs for sale to the general public.
-Native American Tribes are of course also eligible to participate in these sales.
+Native American Tribes are also eligible to participate in these sales.
 The property for sale is subject to specific restrictions and limitations.

 Examples of items GSA sells:

 - Agricultural, mining and construction vehicles and machinery